 Virgin America, welcome to The Answer Guy’s Verizon Wireless Customer Service Wall of Shame.

 A couple of weeks ago, I was in Los Angeles for the West Coast Memorial Service for my sister, Dr. Barbara Yablon Maida.
 My fiancée and I flew to Los Angeles on Virgin America.
-We’d flown Virgin America before, as well as flying Virgin Atlantic to London a few months back.
+We’d flown Virgin America before, as well as flying Virgin Atlantic to London as recently as a few months ago.
 I’ve always had great things to say about the Virgin family of airlines.

 The airline business is a tough one.
 Most airlines are losing money, and I certainly forgive the fact that amenities on Virgin America today, unlike a few years ago, are entirely à la carte; I won’t make that a customer service issue.